tsourdin/digital-electronics-2/lab1-blink_arduino/test/README.md

 #define LED_GREEN PB5
 #define PB5 13
 #define SHORT_DELAY 250 // Delay in millisecond for a dot, or the delay between two signals
-#define LONG_DELAY 750 // Delay in millisecond for a comma, or the delay between two words
+#define LONG_DELAY 750 // Delay in millisecond for a comma, or the delay between two characters

 int main(void)
 {